rdeepak2002/reddit-place-script-2022/README.md

 - Transparency can be achieved by using the RGB value (69, 42, 0) in any part of your image
 - If you'd like, you can enable Verbose Mode by adding --verbose to "python main.py".
 This will output a lot more information, and not neccessarily in the right order, but it is useful for development and debugging.
+- You can also setup proxies by creating a "proxies" and have a new line for each proxies

 ## Docker